 A modification of my sloth cup cozy pattern, this hook case is super adorable.
 If you’re ambitious you can line this with a cute and fun fabric.
 If you’re lazy like I am, you can go ahead and skip the lining and just stitch the zipper directly to the pouch.

 Don’t lose it!
 Add it to your Ravelry Queue HERE.

-An ad-free PDF is available for a tiny fee HERE and it helps me continue to provide patterns for free on my blog.
+An ad-free PDF is available for a tiny fee HERE on Etsy and HERE on Ravelry and it helps me continue to provide patterns for free on my blog.